-Auditions for the 2020 spring musical NEWSIES will be held starting at 9:00 am on Saturday, December 7, 2019, in the VHS Auditorium.
+Auditions for the 2021 spring musical NEWSIES will be held starting at 9:00 am on Saturday, December 4, 2021, in the VHS Gym.
 Please review all of the information below to familiarize yourself with the show and the audition suggestions!

-**PLEASE NOTE: If you sign-up for an ensemble-only role, you can NOT be considered for a speaking role or a replacement role in the show.
+**PLEASE NOTE: If you sign-up for an ensemble-only role, you can NOT be considered for a speaking role, dance corps placement, or a replacement role in the show.
 If you would like to have more opportunities on our stage, you must audition!

 Character Notes and Audition Suggestions*

 *The suggested audition songs are just that, suggestions!
 You are free to sing any song you would like, but we would like to hear your voice in one of these numbers if you are auditioning for one of the above roles.
 Also, there are many more featured roles in our show!
 You can check out Newsies on MTI for more information.

 The history of Newsies can be traced to long before the musical opened on Broadway.
 The 2012 stage musical is an adaptation of the 1992 movie, which itself traces its roots all the way back to 1899 when a group of newsies banded together to fight for their rights.

 Newsies is based on the real-life Newsboys Strike of 1899.
 The New York newsies – boys and girls who sold newspapers on the street – went up against two newspaper publishers, Joseph Pulitzer of the New York World and William Randolph Hearst of the New York Journal, to fight for the chance to earn a livable wage.